Biden transition team criticizes cooperation from Pentagon

 The Pentagon on Friday offered a different assessment.
 It issued a statement saying there was a “mutually-agreed upon holiday pause,” which begins Saturday.

-Defense officials said that some meetings had been postponed so that department personnel could concentrate on the issues associated with the possibility of a partial government shutdown Friday evening if Congress was unable to agree on COVID-19 relief legislation.
-Congress passed a two-day stopgap spending bill Friday night, averting a shutdown.
+Defense officials said that some meetings had been postponed so that department personnel could concentrate on the issues associated with the possibility of a government shutdown Friday evening if Congress is unable to agree on COVID-19 relief legislation.
 Officials spoke on condition of anonymity to discuss internal deliberations.

 “Our key focus in the next two weeks is supporting essential requests for information” on Operation Warp Speed and COVID-19 to “guarantee a flawless transition,” said acting Defense Secretary Christopher Miller.